CENTER FOR INTERPERSONAL STUDIES THROUGH FILM & LITERATURE

 OKLAHOMA CITY UNIVERSITY FILM INSTITUTE

 The OCU Film Institute offers the university and the greater Oklahoma City community the opportunity to view classic and contemporary international films.
-Since 1983, the Institute has been screening eight to ten films per year on designated Sunday afternoons to an audience of 150 to 400 people.
+Since 1983, the Institute has been screening films every year on to an audience of 50 to 400 people.
 Each year the series focuses on a theme, and reading recommendations on the theme and individual films are available at the showings.
 A discussion session follows each screening.
 The films are also available for university courses.
 Each spring audience participants have the opportunity to recommend films for the next season, and their preferences are honored to the degree possible.
 The Institute is committed to showing each season films from many different countries as well as offering each year a film from a place that has not been represented before.
-Once a film has been screened in the series, it is placed in OCU’s Dulaney-Browne Library where it can be checked out for viewing by an individual.
+Once a film has been screened in the series, it is placed in OKCU’s Dulaney-Browne Library where it can be checked out for viewing by an individual.

 In 1996, the Oklahoma Humanities Council awarded the Institute one of four awards for excellence in humanities programming over the previous twenty-five years in the state of Oklahoma.
 The film series is supported by OKCU, the OKCU Film Institute Endowment, the Designated Endowment in the Community Foundation of the Kirkpatrick Family Fund, and the Thatcher Hoffman Smith Endowment for the Center for Interpersonal Studies through Film and Literature.
 The creator and director of the Film Institute, Dr. Harbour Winn, retired in 2016, but remains active in the community programming he helped to develop.